 When a product doesn’t meet the description, a customer may initiate a chargeback.

 If a customer asks for a refund and the merchant doesn’t play along, the bank can take care of the whole chargeback process.

 Customers sometimes falsely claim a refund even when the merchant has provided its products or services as requested.

 This way, the merchant gets ‘ripped off’ and loses revenue from selling a certain product.
 Moreover, the merchant has to cover all additional fees.

 This type of scam is called friendly fraud since the customer is often not aware of the intricacies of the chargeback process and the additional fees for the merchant.

 How to Prevent Chargebacks from Happening?

-To effectively prevent chargebacks, you should take all available precautions.
+To effectively prevent chargebacks and involuntary churn, you should take all available precautions.
 You need to fight them by addressing their root cause.